- Dr Morteza Hashemi

 - Research Interests

-- Social theory, Sociology of knowledge and science, Sociology of Technology, anthropology of science, Religion Studies, transhumanism, Immigration, postsecularism, Anthropology of Technology, Intersection of Religion and Technology
+- Social theory, Sociology of knowledge and science, Sociology of Technology, Religion Studies, transhumanism, Immigration, postsecularism, Anthropology of Technology, Intersection of Religion and Technology

 Hashemi, M, (2017).
 Theism and Atheism in a Post-Secular Age, New York: Palgrave Macmillan.
 (Palgrave Website)

 - Winner of the Farabi International Award 2018 (Iran)